MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started-create-api-instances.md

 # Deploying a basic MAKES instance to Azure from your Subscription

- Step-by-step guide for deploying a basic MAKES instance from a Microsoft Academic Knowledge Exploration Service (MAKES) release.
+ Step-by-step guide for deploying a MAKES instance from a Microsoft Academic Knowledge Exploration Service (MAKES) release.
 For more information on obtaining a MAKES release, visit [Get Microsoft Academic Knowledge Exploration Service on Azure storage](get-started-setup-provisioning.md)

 ## Prerequisites